shariq1989/receipt-catcher/README.md

  https://miro.com/app/board/o9J_kg1b1Ck=/

  ### User Story Decomposition (2 points)
  We decided to use <span style="color:purple">*a purple card*</span> to represent a Story and <span style="color:blue">*a blue card*</span> to represent a Dev Task.
-Additionally, Dev Task is prefixed with the word "Dev Task" in front of it.
+Additionally, Dev Task is prefixed with the word "Dev Task".
 Using this color rule, we can easily identify tasks from stories.
 A Story may have more than 1 Dev Task.
-Here are some example of a Story and some Dev Task underneath it.
+Here are some examples of a Story and some Dev Task underneath it.

  <img src="https://github.com/shariq1989/receipt-catcher/blob/main/readme/story_devtasks1.png" width="250"
  alt="story_devtasks1.png">